frequency-chain/frequency/designdocs/passkey_p256.md

 - `account_sig_passkey_pk`

 1. **Transaction Formation**:
-   - The user initiates a transaction by providing the details needed for the transaction (e.g., recipient address, amount, nonce).
+   - The client initiates a transaction by providing the details needed for the transaction (e.g., recipient address, amount, nonce).
    - The transaction payload includes the actual tx and proof of account ownership.

     ```javascript